-We have created a geographic footprint that emphasizes locating R&D, engineering and manufacturing capabilities in close physical proximity to our customers, thereby enabling us to adopt technologies and products for the specific vehicle types sold in each geographic market.
+We have created a geographic footprint that emphasizes locating R&D, engineering and manufacturing capabilities in close physical proximity to our customers, thereby enabling us to manage our environmental footprint to meet our sustainability targets and to adopt technologies and products for the specific vehicle types sold in each geographic market.
 Over the past several years, we have invested heavily to be close to our Chinese, Indian and other high-growth region OEM customers to be able to offer world-leading technologies, localized engineering support and unparalleled manufacturing productivity.

-As of December 31, 2018, we owned or leased 13 manufacturing sites, five R&D centers and 13 close-to- customer engineering sites.
+As of December 31, 2019, we owned or leased 13 manufacturing sites, five R&D centers and 14 close-to-customer engineering sites.
 We also have many smaller sales offices, warehouses, cybersecurity and IVHM sites and other investments strategically located throughout the world.
 The following table shows the regional distribution of our manufacturing sites, R&D centers and customer engineering sites:

 Europe,

-North America Middle East & Africa South Asia & Asia Pacific South America Total
+Middle East & South Asia &

+North America Africa Asia Pacific South America Total

 Manufacturing Sites 2 5 5 1 13

-R&D Centers 1 2 2 0 5
+R&D Centers 2 1 2 0 5

-Close-to-Customer Engineering Sites 3 6 3 1 13
+Close-to-Customer Engineering Sites 3 7 3 1 14

-We frequently review our real estate portfolio and develop footprint strategies to support our customers' global plans, while at the same time supporting our technical needs and optimizing operating cost base.
-We believe our evolving portfolio will meet current and anticipated future needs.
+We continually and proactively review our real estate portfolio and develop footprint strategies to support our customers' global plans, while at the same time supporting our technical needs and optimizing operating cost base.
+We expect our evolving portfolio will meet current and anticipated future needs.